medical-genomics-group/ci-gwas/README.md

 ## Common Errors

+`invalid device function`,
-`no kernel image is available for execution on the device`
+`no kernel image is available for execution on the device`,

 Can be caused by the chosen device having a lower [GPU Compute Capability](https://developer.nvidia.com/cuda-gpus#collapseOne) than the one `cusk` was compiled for.
 The Compute Capability targeted by the build is specified in the top level `CMakeLists.txt`.
 If there are multiple devices on the machine and only a subset of them have the appropriate Compute Capability, you can choose one by setting `CUDA_VISIBLE_DEVICES=X` where X is the index of the device.
 The device list can be inspected with `nvidia-smi -L`.